lakhujanivijay/GeneralProblems/GenerateKmer/ReadMe.md

 In sequence assembly, k-mers are typically used during the construction of De Bruijn graphs.
 In order to create a De Bruijn Graph, the strings stored in each edge with length, L, must overlap another string in another edge by L-1 in order to create a vertex

 Source: https://en.wikipedia.org/wiki/K-mer

+Given a string of certain length and user defined kmer-size, this script gives all possible kmers along with total number of k-mers generated.